 This profile is part of a paid investor education campaign.*

-In 2016-2017, Plateau Energy Metals plans to move the Macusani project toward production by focusing on environmental permitting; drilling to further delineate, expand and explore resources; and pre-feasibility metallurgical and engineering studies.
-Plateau Energy Metals completed a C$3 million financing In June 2016.
-The net proceeds from the financing will be used to fund the above work at Macusani.
+Moving forward, Plateau Energy Metals plans to move the Macusani project toward production in 2020 or 2021 by focusing on environmental permitting; drilling to further delineate, expand and explore resources; and pre-feasibility metallurgical and engineering studies.
+Plateau Energy most recently completed a C$1.8 million financing in November 2017 and is using the financing to continue carrying the project towards production.

 Plateau Energy Metals is led by a highly experienced team specializing in a range of skills across project stages.
 CEO Ted O’Connor is a highly-regarded economic geologist with decades of experience in uranium exploration and development, including a 20-year long career with industry heavyweight Cameco.
 Chairman Ian Stalker is the former CEO of UraMin Inc., Niger Uranium and Berkeley Resources and has been a director of Plateau Energy Metals since September 2014.